-The pie graph on page 6 shows the breakdown of costs.
-It consists of about 30 percent for land preparation, planting, and growing costs, 55 percent for harvest and postharvest costs, 11 percent for cash overhead, 1 percent for interest on operating capital, and 3 percent for non-cash overhead costs.
+The pie graph below shows the breakdown of costs.
+It consists of about 16 percent for land preparation, planting, and growing costs, 68 percent for harvest and postharvest, 11 percent for cash overhead, 1 percent for interest on operating capital, and 4 percent for non-cash overhead costs.
 Land preparation, planting, and growing costs include fuel, lube, and machinery repairs, as well as materials and labor for all production practices.
-Harvesting costs in this study include the cost of the cartons, picking and packing, loading, hauling to the nearest cooling facility, and selling.
+Harvesting costs in this study include the cost of the cartons, picking and packing, loading and hauling to the nearest cooling facility, and selling.
 Postharvest costs include two discings.
 Cash overhead costs include land rent, office expenses, liability insurance, supervisor and foremen wages, property taxes and insurance, and investment repairs.